WorldFixing/Fix-Global-Warming/README.md

 Sequestering Carbon Dioxide(CO2) while Producing Oxygen(O2) at roughly the rate of 1.5/1.

 If you think this presentation has merit, please share with your friends and associates.
+We are actively seeking contributors to help, little tasks or big, we all must start somewhere.